lukso-network/docs/docs/contracts/overview/DigitalAssets.md

 If your token contract uses the proxy pattern with initialize functions, use the `InitAbstract` version of these extension contracts (\_e.g: `LSP7Burnable` -> `LSP7BurnableInitAbstract`).

+## Custom logic for transfers

+The LSP7 and LSP8 implementations implement a `_beforeTokenTransfer` and `_afterTokenTransfer` function that enable to specify custom logic that can run before or after the token transfer has happen (= before or after the balances in the contract state have been updated).

 ## Note on LSP7 and LSP8 implementations

 `LSP7DigitalAsset.sol` and `LSP8IdentifiableDigitalAsset.sol` are `abstract` contracts that are not deployable as they are, because they do not contain any public functions by default to manage token supply (_e.g: no public `mint(...)` or `burn(...)` functions_).
 You can either: